-- establish a framework for the integrated and coordinated management of catchments; and,
+- establish a framework for the integrated and coordinated management of catchments

 - establish processes that can be used to assess the condition of the region’s land and water resources, and the effectiveness of land protection measures.

-The RCS presents a planning framework which focuses on maintaining the condition and productivity (sustainability) of the natural assets of the region.
-The RCS uses a risk-based prioritisation process, based on an assessment of ‘the land and water resources of the catchments of the region and how they are used’ (CaLP Act).
+The current RCS presents a planning framework which focuses on maintaining the condition and productivity (sustainability) of the natural assets of the region.
+This RCS uses a collaborative and risk-based prioritisation process, based on an assessment of ‘the land and water resources of the catchments of the region and how they are used’ (CaLP Act).

 The sections below outline the relevant policy context for the current RCS at a regional, state, national and international level.